isomerpages/moe-edgefieldsec/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: "Dear students taking the N Level Exams 2023, Please be informed that the N Level Results will be released on 18 Dec 2023, Monday. <br>|
+notification: "Dear students taking the N Level Exams 2023, please be informed that the N Level Results will be released on 18 Dec 2023, Monday. | Reporting
-  Reporting Time: 1.30pm (to be seated) | Reporting Venue:  Hall (4NA) / AVA
+  Time: 1.30pm (to be seated) | Reporting Venue:  Hall (4NA) / AVA Room (4NT) |
-  Room (4NT) | Attire:  Full school uniform | Grooming: As per usual school
+  Attire:  Full school uniform | Grooming: As per usual school standards: No coloured hair (for all) and no long hair (for boys).
+Boys to be clean shaven.
-  standards: No coloured hair (for all) and no long hair (for boys).
-Boys to be clean shaven. | More details have been emailed to you on 15 December 2023."
+  | More details have been emailed to you on 15 December 2023."
 sections:
   - hero:
       background: /images/banner2.gif